 Despite being romantically involved with him, you may feel that special place in his life and heart is already taken.
 Or you may be left to deal with the emotional consequences of sleeping with a widower who is not ready to open his heart/life to someone new.
 At the same time, you cannot let such apprehensions hold you back if you truly like him and he feels the same way about you.

 Related Reading: 20 Rules Of Dating A Single Dad

-Truth be told, anything is possible and each relationship is different so there can’t be any generalisation.
-That said, there are some dos and don’ts that may help you negotiate this tricky area so that even if you end up being attracted, you need not end up feeling insecure about dating a widower.
+Truth be told, anything is possible and each relationship is different.
+Whether you’re dating a young widower or someone who has been left behind after sharing decades with his spouse, the key is to keep an open mind and let your relationship take its own course.
+That said, there are some dos and don’ts that may help you negotiate this tricky area so that even if you end up with one, you don’t end up feeling insecure about dating a widower.

 1. Don’t probe too much

 The first and most significant rule when you begin a relationship that has the potential to grow is to avoid asking too many questions about his wife.
 At least, let the first few dates pass by without bringing up the subject.
 Get to know him better and let him open up about his past; don’t get too personal too soon.

 He may come across as an emotionally unavailable widower if you touch a raw nerve too soon and try to access parts of him that he may not be ready to reveal yet.
 Remember, that the grieving process is not linear and takes its own trajectory.
 He could well be grieving his wife’s death and looking to make a fresh start at the same time.